v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-attachments-policies.md

 - Make sure that you have the necessary [permissions assigned in the Office 365 Security &amp; Compliance Center](permissions-in-the-security-and-compliance-center.md).

 - [Learn about ATP Safe Attachments policy options](#learn-about-atp-safe-attachments-policy-options) (in this article).
 Some options, such as the Monitor or Replace options, can result in a minor delay of email while attachments are scanned.
-To avoid message delays, consider using [dynamic delivery and previewing](dynamic-delivery-and-previewing.md).
+To avoid message delays, consider using [Dynamic Delivery and previewing](dynamic-delivery-and-previewing.md).

 - Allow up to 30 minutes for your new or updated policy to spread to all Office 365 datacenters.